bbatsov/metaredux/_posts/2023-12-23-cider-clojure-lsp-sitting-on-a-tree.md

 `clj-kondo`'s code analyzer)

 While people often speak about such tools as competitors, in practice they are often complementary and you'd better results if you combine some of them together.
+In the context of Clojure it seems prudent to mix and match features powered by runtime analysis and static analysis - e.g.  I'd prefer my completions to come from the runtime, but I prefer "find references", linting and code refactorings to be implemented in terms of static analysis.

 ## Epilogue